IntuitionLabs

 Clinical Trial MonitoringRegulatory IntelligencePatent Landscape AnalysisScientific LiteratureDeal IntelligencePricing & IRA ImpactConference IntelligenceBiosimilar Tracking

-The data sources relevant to pharma CI span regulatory filings (Drugs@FDA, EMA European public assessment reports), clinical evidence (PubMed, Cochrane Library), intellectual property (USPTO, Espacenet), financial disclosures (SEC EDGAR full-text search), pricing databases (CMS ASP Drug Pricing Files), and real-world evidence publications.
-No single platform has traditionally covered all of these; IntuitionLabs builds unified intelligence environments that bring these disparate sources together into a coherent competitive picture.
+Key sources span regulatory filings (Drugs@FDA, EMA EPARs), clinical evidence (PubMed, Cochrane Library), intellectual property (USPTO, Espacenet), financial disclosures (SEC EDGAR), and pricing databases (CMS ASP Drug Pricing Files).
+IntuitionLabs builds unified environments that connect these disparate sources into a coherent competitive picture.

 • Continuous monitoring of 20+ regulatory agencies and clinical trial registries worldwide